dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 ![Heap initial status](/Images/heapexample.png)

 Basically the heap starts from address 0, the first node is marked as free and the next two nodes are both used.
-Now imagine that `free()` is called on the second address (for this exammple we consider size of the heap node structure to be just of 2 bytes):
+Now imagine that `free()` is called on the second address (for this example we consider size of the heap node structure to be just of 2 bytes):

 ```c
 free(0x27); //Remember the overhead